 14.9 Appeals And Variances

-The Board of Appeals of the Town of Buxton may, upon written application of an aggrieved party, hear and decide appeals from determinations of the Code Enforcement Officer in the administration of the provisions of this Ordinance.
+The Board of Appeals of the Town of Buxton may, upon written application of an aggrieved party, hear and decide appeals from determinations of the Code Enforcement Officer in the administration of the provisions of this Ordinance pursuant to Article 6 of the Zoning Ordinance.

 . . .